Alistair MacLean: First works

-MacLean was paid with a large advance of $50,000, which made the headlines.
-Collins were rewarded when the book sold a quarter of a million copies in hardback in England in the first six months of publication.
+MacLean was paid a large advance of $50,000, which made the headlines.
+Collins were rewarded when the book sold a quarter of a million copies in hardback in the UK in the first six months of publication.
 It went on to sell millions more.
 Film rights were sold to Robert Clark of Associated British for £30,000, though a film was never made.
 This money meant MacLean was able to devote himself to writing full-time.

 Guns of Navarone

 His next novel, The Guns of Navarone (1957), was about an attack on the fictitious island of Navarone (based on Milos).
 The book was very successful, selling over 400,000 copies in its first six months.
-In 1957 MacLean said "I'm not a literary person.
-If someone offered me £100,000 tax free I'd never write another word."
+In 1957, MacLean said, "I'm not a literary person.
+If someone offered me £100,000 tax free, I'd never write another word."
+The film version of The Guns of Navarone (1961) was hugely successful.

-MacLean was unhappy at the tax paid on earnings for his first two novels so he moved to Lake Lucerne in Switzerland where he would pay less tax.
+MacLean was unhappy at the tax paid on earnings for his first two novels, so he moved to Lake Lucerne in Switzerland, where he would pay less tax.
 He planned to write one novel a year.
 "It's all the market can stand," he said, adding it took him three months to write it.

-MacLean followed it with South by Java Head (1958), based on his experiences in the seas off southeast Asia in World War Two, and The Last Frontier (1959), a thriller about the Hungarian Uprising of 1956.
-Film rights for Java Head were sold but no movie resulted.
+MacLean followed it with South by Java Head (1958), based on his experiences in the seas off Southeast Asia in World War Two.
+Film rights for South by Java Head were sold, but no movie resulted.

+The Last Frontier (1959), was a thriller about the Hungarian uprising of 1956.
+The Last Frontier was turned into a movie, The Secret Ways (1961), which was not very successful.

 His next novels were Night Without End (1959) and Fear Is the Key (1961).
-The Last Frontier was turned into a movie, The Secret Ways (1961), which was not very successful while the film version of The Guns of Navarone (1961) was hugely successful.